Ordina-JTech/continuousdelivery/README.md

 ## Jenkins info
 Jenkins contains the docker-build-step plugin and is configured to communicate with the docker host running at the CoreOS machine.
-The Jenkins container is started with a volume paramter that makes the Docker socket available within the Jenkins container.
+The Jenkins container is started with a volume parameter that makes the Docker socket available within the Jenkins container.